 1. View The Kiama Blowhole / Khanterinte

-For over 100 years the Kiama Blow Hole has the number one stop for visitors from Sydney.
+For over 100 years, the Kiama Blow Hole has the number one stop for visitors from Sydney.
 It’s still a drawcard today, so pop in and look.
 The best way to find the blowhole is to head to Kiama Lighthouse.

 The blowhole was first spotted by explore George Bass in 1797

 - In a northeastern wind, Little Blowhole